Would you like to make a difference working with service users with problematic substance use?

 All staff are required to work to WDP’s four values:

-All posts are subject of Disclosure and Barring Service check prior to the confirmation of any job offer.
+o All posts are subject to a satisfactory Disclosure and Barring Service check prior to the confirmation of any job offer.

 Note: Please use your personal statement to highlight any relevant experience directly linked to the role you have applied for.